Semi-Arianism: Epiphanius of Salamis

 In the mid-4th century Epiphanius stated, "Semi-Arians... hold the view of the Son, that he was forever with the Father... but has been begotten without beginning and not in time...
 But all of these negate, or it has been said, blaspheme the Holy Spirit, and do not count him in the Godhead with the Father and the Son."

 According to Sozomen, at this point Pope Liberius was released from exile upon signing three formulae combined by Basil.
-Basil persuaded Constantius to summon a general council, Ancyra being proposed, then Nicomedia (both in Asia Minor), but as the latter city was destroyed by an earthquake, Basil was again at Sirmium in 359 where the Arianizers had meanwhile regained their footing; with Germinius of Sirmium, George of Alexandria, Ursacius and Valens, and bishop (later saint) Marcus of Arethusa, he held a conference which lasted until night.
+Basil persuaded Constantius to summon a general council, Ancyra being proposed, then Nicomedia (both in Asia Minor), but as the latter city was destroyed by an earthquake, Basil was again at Sirmium in 359, where the Arianizers had meanwhile regained their footing.
+With Germinius of Sirmium, George of Alexandria, Ursacius and Valens, and Bishop (later Saint) Marcus of Arethusa, he held a conference that lasted until night.
 A confession of faith, ridiculed under the name of the "dated creed", was drawn up by Marcus on 22 May (Hilary, "Fragment. xv").
-Arianism was of course rejected, but the homoios kata ten ousian was not admitted, and the expression kata panta homoios, "like in all things", was substituted.
-Basil was disappointed, and added to his signature the explanation that the words "in all things" meant not only in will, but in existence and being (kata ten hyparxin kai kata to einai).
-Not content with this, Basil, George of Laodicea and others published a joint explanation (Epiph., lxxiii, 12–22) that "in all things" must include "substance".
+Arianism was, of course, rejected, but the homoios kata ten ousian was not admitted, and the expression kata panta homoios, "like in all things", was substituted.
+Basil was disappointed and added to his signature the explanation that the words "in all things" meant not only in will but in existence and being (kata ten hyparxin kai kata to einai).
+Not content with this, Basil, George of Laodicea, and others published a joint explanation (Epiph., lxxiii, 12–22) that "in all things" must include "substance".